BeratDM/discord-bot-template/README.md

-# niko-discord-bot
+# discord-bot-template

-A Discord bot in development.
+A Discord bot template setup for new development.